 LIS 690 Internship (3) Field experience in library or information agency settings with supervision of professional librarians or information specialists.
 Available to classified students only.
-Selection based on academic advisor approval, application form, interview and possession of required competencies.
+Selection based on academic adviser approval, application form, interview and possession of required competencies.
 Students must apply and be accepted before registration.
 Selection is by agency.
 CR/NC only.
-Pre: 601 and consent.
+Pre: 601.

-LIS 696 Practicum School Librarianship (V) Skill development and application of academic study through observation and practice in a fieldwork program with accompanying seminar.
+LIS 696 Practicum in Librarianship (V) Skill development and application of academic study through observation and practice in a fieldwork program with accompanying seminar.
 Required for school library certification in Hawai‘i.
-Repeatable one time, up to six credits.
-LIS majors only.
+Repeatable one time.
 CR/NC only.
-Pre: 12 credits in LIS degree program and consent of practicum coordinator required.
+Consent of practicum coordinator required.

-LIS 699 Directed Reading and/or Research (V) Individualized program of directed reading and/or research outside the scope of regularly titled courses.
-Enrollment requires approval before end of previous semester, with specification of goals, work requirements, number of credits, rationale.
-Repeatable unlimited times, credit earned up to six credits.
+LIS 699 Directed Reading and/or Research (V) Individualized program of directed reading and/or research outside the scope of regularly titled course.

 LIS 701 Seminar in International Librarianship (3) International and comparative librarianship; professional organizations; comparative methodology; research; periodicals; international agencies; influence of literacy and social, cultural, political factors.